 - Servicing the machines can only be done by an authorized Kramer technician.
-Any user who makes changes or modifications to the unit without the expressed approval of the manufacturer will void user authority to operate the equipment. - Use the supplied DC power supply to feed power to the machine.
+Any user who makes changes or modifications to the unit without the expressed approval of the manufacturer will void user authority to operate the equipment. - ☑ Use the supplied DC power supply to feed power to the machine. - Dease use recommended interconnection cables to connect the machine to other components.

 For the latest information on our products and a list of Kramer distributors, visit our Web site: www.kramerelectronics.com, where updates to this user manual may be found.
 We welcome your questions, comments and feedback.

-Safety Warning:

-Disconnect the unit from the power supply before opening/servicing.
+Safety Warning: Disconnect the unit from the power supply before opening/servicing.